 Studies show that by the time the evidence is closed, most jurors have already made up their minds.
-In order to help guide their minds to where you want them to go, your lawyer will have to set the stage early.
+In order to help guide their minds to where you want them, your lawyer will set the stage early.
 The goals of opening statements from a DUI defense lawyer's perspective are, at a minimum:

-- To set expectations about both the good and bad points of the case;
+- Set expectations about both the good and bad points of the case

-- To "draw the sting" on the negative aspects by bringing them into the light day early on;
+- "Draw the sting" on the negative aspects by bringing them into the light of day early on

-- To tell the jury what the defense case will show (since the prosecutor will go first);
+- Tell the jury what the defense case will show (since the prosecutor will go first)

-- And to make predictions about what holes the state's evidence will have so that the jurors can look for them while the listen to the state's case.
+- Make predictions about any holes in the state's evidence, and the jurors can look for them while they listen

-In rare cases, it may be a good idea for the DUI lawyer to play "hide the ball" during opening so as not to tip the prosecutor or police officer off to a major point that is best served as a surprise, or which the state could correct if they knew about it before the officer took the stand.
-However, most of the time it is best to get all of the information that you want the jury to consider out there early.
+Certain cases, it may be a good idea for the DUI lawyer to play "hide the ball" during opening statements.
+This serves to not tip the prosecutor or officer off to a major point which best served as a surprise.
+If state knows this, they could correct before the officer took the stand.
+Most of the time it is best to get all the information out there early for the jury to consider.

 Good DUI trial lawyers know that it is not the longest opening statement that is most effective.
 It is important to be respectful of the jury's time, and not repeat points over and over again.
 It is also important to be well organized and prepared.
 Let the prosecutor put the jury to sleep, but don't let your lawyer do it.

-Some less experienced DUI defense lawyers feel that they have to say every possible things and argue every possible angle from the get go.
-This is most often a mistake, because the more information an attorney vomits at a jury, the more tuned out and turned off they will be.
+Some less experienced DUI defense lawyers feel they have to say every possible thing and angle from the get go.
+Often a mistake by attorney, the more information vomits at jury, they will be more tuned out and turned off.
 It is highly suggested for most DUI defense lawyers to take a few major points and emphasize them.
 Remember, a defense lawyer's job is to point out or create reasonable doubt, not to prove anything.

 Some attorneys bow to the pressure they perceive their clients put on them by expecting that everything will be covered.
-It is important for DUI lawyers to explain to their clients early what they are doing, so that their clients understand and are comfortable with how the lawyer presents the case.
+It is important for DUI lawyers to explain to their clients early what they are doing.
+Their clients then understand and are comfortable with how the lawyer presents the case.

-Some DUI lawyers believe it is imperative to always ask the jury to find their client not guilty at the end of opening statements.
-Others believe that doing this causes an immediate credibility gap, and prefer to approach it from the angle of telling the jury that the state will fail to prove its case because there is reasonable doubt.
+At end of opening statements, it is imperative for some lawyers to ask jury to find their client not guilty.
+Others believe that doing this causes an immediate credibility gap, and prefer to approach it from a different angle.
+Telling the jury that the state will fail to prove its case because there is reasonable doubt.
 Each lawyer is different, and every trial needs to stand on its own.
 Therefore, you should not apply the theories that were used in one case to all cases.